 Gather, describe, and analyze data, using advanced statistical tools to support operations, risk management, and responses to disruptions.
 Analysis is done by targeting economic and financial decisions in complex systems that involve multiple partners.
 Topics include probability, statistics, hypothesis testing, regression, clustering, decision trees, and forecasting.

 BU.450.760 Customer Analytics (2 Credits)

 Immerse yourself in the modern practice of customer analytics.
-And learn how marketing practitioners can improve decision making by leveraging scientific approaches in the analysis of big data.
+And learn how marketers and business analysts can improve decision making by leveraging scientific approaches in the analysis of big data.
 Leading analytical techniques and data structures are illustrated in the context of their most prominent applications – for example, predicting customer responses to marketing campaigns and managing customer churn.
 The class has a strong hands-on component, enabled by several in-class examples and group assignments (implemented on Microsoft Excel and the statistical language “R”).
 You are not expected to become expert programmers or statisticians, but you will acquire basic skills and knowledge to orchestrate an effective analytics strategy.

 BU.520.650 Data Visualization (2 Credits)

 This course prepares you to make informed decisions based on data, using descriptive analytical techniques.
 View examples from real business cases where data visualization helps the decision makers to visualize, discover, and decode the hidden information from within the data, and to exploit such information for making educated decisions.
 Topics include cognition and visual perception; design principles; fundamental charts; interactive visualizations; storytelling and dashboards; advanced visualizations methods for: temporal, spatial, networks, trees, textual, high dimensional data, and advanced data visualization tools.